Dr Michael Rizq, Peterhouse

 I studied English and French at St John’s College, Oxford, then went to Trinity College, Cambridge, for an MPhil and a PhD in English.
 I'm now a Research Fellow at Peterhouse.
 My work focuses on relationship between poetry and forms of knowledge, especially in the field of philosophy, from the Romantics to the present day.
 How do poets ‘think’ with and through their writing?
 What kind of ethical and epistemic claims arise in the distinctive form of verse?

-I’m also beginning to work on a new (and fledgling!) project about modernist poetics.
-I’ve recently become interested in a series of loosely connected poets and critics – Stéphane Mallarmé, Gertrude Stein, William Empson, John Ashbery, J.H.
-Prynne, and Joan Retallack – who've written about the cognitive difficulties associated with verse-form: words such as ‘perplexity’, ‘obduracy’, ‘complexity’, and ‘scepticism’ often come up in their work.
-Why did these features prove so provocative for them?
-What might we, as readers of poetry, stand to gain from such vertiginous experiences?
+I’m also beginning to work on a new (and fledgling!) project, mostly about the relationship between writing and the mind.
+I’ve recently become interested in a series of loosely connected poets and critics – Stéphane Mallarmé, Gertrude Stein, William Empson, John Ashbery, Lyn Hejinian, and J.H.
+Prynne to name a few – who've written about the weird cognitive patterns and operations associated with poetry and literary criticism: among other things, perplexities, complexities, circularities, speculations, and ruptures are important to their work.
+Why did these surprising features prove so provocative for them?
+How might the specific medium of poetry make space for them?
+And what can they tell us, in the age of artificial intelligence, about how thinking happens?

 At Cambridge, I've taught widely a range of papers (‘1660–1870’, ‘1830–1945’, ‘1847–72’, ‘Lyric’, 'History and Theory of Literary Criticism', ‘The Ethical Imagination’, and ‘Practical Criticism and Critical Practice’), and supervised dissertations on nineteenth- and twentieth-century literature.
 I'm always keen to hear from students or academics interested in modern poetry, philosophical poetics, the connections between literature and ethics, or most other things.